Map of Antarctica

 Antarctic Travel and Tourism > Antarctica Travel Destinations

 Tourism in Antarctica is primarily by ice-strengthened passenger ships, carrying between 50 and 300 passengers.
 These cruises sail primarily to the Antarctic Peninsula region as well as South Georgia and the Falkland Islands.
 Additional Antarctic travel information is available from Cool Antarctica.
-For a political map of Antarctica, please visit The Antarctic Region from The CIA's World Factbook publication.

 Related Continent Map Sites